-A: Cramps, feeling bloated and general soreness is pretty common for any girl on their period, but there are a couple of things you can do to make the pain pass, such as:
+A: Cramps, feeling bloated and general soreness is pretty common when you're on on your period, but there are a couple of things you can do to make the pain pass, such as;

-- and if the pain is really bad, you can take the recommended dose of Paracetamol or Feminax which is a medicine designed to treat period cramps.
+- if the pain is really bad, you can take the recommended dose of Paracetamol or Feminax - which is a medicine designed to treat period cramps.

 Q: I didn't bring any pads or tampons with me, where can I get them?

-A: If you know the general timing of your cycle, you should prepare by bringing the necessary sanitary products with you on holiday, but if you're quite new to the whole period thing or getting one for the first time, there are plenty of places to get what you need.
+A: If you know the general timing of your cycle, you should prepare by bringing the necessary sanitary products with you on holiday, but if you're quite new to the whole period thing, getting one for the first time or have irregular periods and aren't really up-to-date with your cycle, there are plenty of places to get what you need.